Smeal Quint

 How do I display an alternate message file?

-The program displays the messages contained in "shiftcal.dbf" on startup, but the user can switch to another message file at any time.
+The program displays the events/messages contained in "shiftcal.cds" on startup, but the user can switch to another event file at any time.

-Select the desired message file and click on the "Open" button.
+Select the desired event file and click on the "Open" button.

 An alternate message file can also be specified as part of a desktop link; see Alternate Message Files for details.